memgraph/docs/products/memgraph/v1.2.0/reference_guide/query-modules.md

 * `nxalg` : Wrapper functions providing the most common algorithms found in the NetworkX package.
 The users can extend the module with their own custom functions based on NetworkX algorithms.

-NOTE:
+* `graph_analyzer`: Module that offers more insights about the stored graph.
+To get a detailed list of provided functionalities within this module run `CALL graph_analyzer.help() YIELD *;`.
+* `wcc`: Module that offers analysis of weakly connected components.

+{% hint style="info" %}
-If you intend to implement your custom algorithms based on the NetworkX package, please note that we provide the extra library `mgp_networkx.py` module containing data structures that adapt the native graph for use with NetworkX algorithms.
+NOTE: If you intend to implement your custom algorithms based on the NetworkX package, please note that we provide the extra library `mgp_networkx.py` module containing data structures that adapt the native graph for use with NetworkX algorithms.
 It can be used to implement custom algorithms with the added benefit of better memory usage.
+{% endhint %}

 The utility module offers the following functionality: